kevinsconnolly/Machine_Learning/README.md

 Challenge Summary

 credit_risk_resampling.ipynb

-the imbalanced-learn library is used to resample the data in order to build and evaluate logistic regression classifiers.
+The imbalanced-learn library is used to resample the data in order to build and evaluate logistic regression classifiers.

 Oversample the data using the RandomOverSampler and SMOTE algorithms.
 Undersample the data using the cluster centroids algorithm.